-- demonstrates: I.1 Knowledge of content - 1.2 Knowledge of pedagogy - 1.3 Knowledge of Pennsylvania's K-12Academic Standards - 1.4 Knowledge of students and how to use this knowledge to impart instruction - 1.5 Use of resources, materials, or technology available through the school or district - 1.6 Instructional goals that show a recognizable sequence with adaptations for individual student needs - 1.7 Assessments of student learning aligned to the instructional goals and adapted as required for student needs - 1.8 Use of educational psychological principles/theories in the construction of lesson plans and setting instructional goals

-Category II: Classroom Environment - Student teacher/candidate establishes and maintains a purposeful and equitable environment for learning, in which students feel safe, valued, and respected, by instituting routines and setting clear expectations for student behavior.
-Alignment: 354.33.
-(1)(i)(E), (B)
+- I.1 Knowledge of content - I.2 Knowledge of pedagogy - I.3 Knowledge of Pennsylvania's K-12Academic Standards - I.4 Knowledge of students and how to use this knowledge to impart instruction - I.5 Use of resources, materials, or technology available through the school or district - I.6 Instructional goals that show a recognizable sequence with adaptations for individual student needs - 1.7 Assessments of student learning aligned to the instructional goals and adapted as required for student needs - I.8 Use of educational psychological principles/theories in the construction of lesson plans and setting instructional goals - Category II: Classroom Environment Student teacher/candidate establishes and maintains a purposeful and equitable environment for learning, in which students feel safe, valued, and respected, by instituting routines and setting clear expectations for student behavior.
+Alignment: 354.33. (l)(i)(E), (B)